hammerspace-solutions/Terraform-AWS/README.md

 * `placement_group_strategy`: The strategy for the placement group: `cluster`, `spread`, or `partition` (Default: `cluster`).
 * `capacity_reservation_create_timeout`: The maximum time to wait for a capacity reservation to be fulfilled before failing (e.g., `"5m"`).
 (Default: `"5m"`).
 * `custom_ami_owner_ids`: A list of additional AWS Account IDs to search for AMIs.
 Use this for private or partner AMIs.
 (Default: `[]`).
+* `allowed_source_cidr_blocks`: A list of additional IPv4 CIDR ranges to allow ingress traffic from (e.g., your corporate VPN range).
+The VPC's own CIDR block is automatically included.

 ---